 The support groups can help you remember you’re not alienated and give you a social community during this time of isolation.
-We have received wonderful feedback from those who have participated in virtual visits.
+We have also received wonderful feedback from those who have participated in ALZ Companion visits.
 Not only does it engage the person with dementia, but it’s a good way for the caregiver to get socially involved as well.
 It allows the person with dementia the freedom to talk about whatever they want and establish these bonds with others.

 Finally, I always want to make sure care partners understand how good of a job they’re actually doing.
 It’s not only the healthcare workers that are the heroes – they are also heroes.